KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 the red (``R``) channel.
 The *Color Space* should be set to Non-Color.

 Transmission is different from alpha blending, because transmission allows full-strength specular reflections.
-In glTF, alpha blending is inteded to represent physical materials that are partially missing from the specified geometry, such as medical gauze wrap.
+In glTF, alpha blending is intended to represent physical materials that are partially missing from the specified geometry, such as medical gauze wrap.
 Transmission is intended to represent physical materials that are solid but allow non-specularly-reflected light to transmit through the material, like glass.